danielsobrado/CCDAK-Exam-Questions/Broker/Questions1.md

 Select the most accurate answers for each scenario:

-A. The Zookeeper ensemble elects the new Controller based on ephemeral node creation sequence.
+- A. The Zookeeper ensemble elects the new Controller based on ephemeral node creation sequence.
-B. The new partition leader is elected based on the ISR list order, favoring replicas with the most recent updates.
+- B. The new partition leader is elected based on the ISR list order, favoring replicas with the most recent updates.
-C. Brokers in the main cluster segment with access to Zookeeper retain their roles, while isolated brokers step down until connectivity is restored.
+- C. Brokers in the main cluster segment with access to Zookeeper retain their roles, while isolated brokers step down until connectivity is restored.
-D. A broker majority within the isolated segment elects a new temporary Controller until the network partition is resolved.
+- D. A broker majority within the isolated segment elects a new temporary Controller until the network partition is resolved.
-E. The election of a new partition leader among replicas with identical network latency is determined by a random selection process.
+- E. The election of a new partition leader among replicas with identical network latency is determined by a random selection process.

 Choose the correct answers.

 Response:

-1. **A. The Zookeeper ensemble elects the new Controller based on ephemeral node creation sequence.**
+1. **- A. The Zookeeper ensemble elects the new Controller based on ephemeral node creation sequence.**

    Explanation: When the broker acting as the Controller fails, Zookeeper plays a crucial role in the election of a new Controller.
 Kafka brokers register themselves with Zookeeper using ephemeral nodes.
 When the current Controller's node disappears from Zookeeper (due to failure or disconnection), Zookeeper triggers the Controller re-election process among the live brokers.
 The new Controller is typically the first broker to respond to this trigger, based on the sequence of ephemeral node creation.